 There is a current shortage of invasive species management contractors in Northeastern B.C.- now is the time to start your own invasive species service based business!

-The ISCBC, in partnership with the Northeast Aboriginal Business Center, is hosting a two-day Invasive Species Business Development Training Session December 5 - 7 in Fort St John.
+The ISCBC, in partnership with the Northeast Aboriginal Business Center, hosted a two-day Invasive Species Business Development Training Session December 5 - 7 in Fort St John.

-In advance of this session, we are hosting a half day Orientation Workshop to help potential participants find out more and to decide on whether this opportunity is a good fit for them.
-The Orientation Session will be held on Oct 24th in Fort St John.
+In advance of this session, we hosted a half day Orientation Workshop to help potential participants find out more and to decide on whether this opportunity is a good fit for them.
+The Orientation Session was held on Oct 24th in Fort St John.

 Read more to find out if this opportunity is for you and to register.